marsupialtail/quokka/README.md

 Quokka is a pure-Python fast data processing engine.
 It can be leveraged to obtain near-peak performance on SQL queries on data "lakes" with CSV and Parquet file formats.
 It is often several times faster than SparkSQL and an order of magnitude faster than Dask.

-Quokka stands on the shoulders of giants.
-It uses [Ray](https://github.com/ray-project/ray) for task scheduling, Redis for lineage logging, [Polars](https://github.com/pola-rs/polars) for relational algebra kernels and [Apache Arrow](https://github.com/apache/arrow) for I/O. All of those are backed by efficient C++/Rust implementations.
-Quokka is a high-performance way of piecing them all together.

 Quokka offers a DataStream API that resembles Spark's DataFrame API:

 ~~~python